danielpmadden/ai-osi-stack/versions/historical/prototypes/release-package/schemas/readme.md

 ## Citation and Licensing

-All schema materials are © 2025 Daniel P. Madden and licensed under CC BY-NC-ND 4.0.
+All schema materials are © 2025 Daniel P. Madden and licensed under CC BY-SA 4.0.
 Cite as: Madden, D. (2025). *AEIP Artifact Schemas for the AI OSI Stack v4*.
 Zenodo (forthcoming).
 Redistribution requires attribution, prohibits commercial use, and disallows derivative works without explicit authorization.